natesaada/FAT32_FileSystem/README.txt

 Ls Command:
 this function displays the files that are in the specified directory.

+Cd command:
+Changes the present working directory to the specified directory

 Stat command:
 This function returns the sizeof the fileor directory name, the attributes of the file or directory name, and the first cluster number of the file or directory name if it is in the present working directory.